kojokwakye/etch-a-sketch/README.md

 The Etch-a-Sketch program is a browser application that allows users to draw on a grid using different colors.
 Here's a summary of its functionality:

-1. The program creates a 16x16 grid of square elements on the webpage.
+1. The program creates a 16x16 grid of square by default on the webpage.

 2. Users can choose a color using the color picker.

 3. By holding the mouse down over the squares on the grid, users can draw on the grid.

-4. Click once on the grid disables drawing mode to prevent accidental drawing.
+4. Click once on the grid to disable drawing mode and prevent accidental drawing.
 I guess there's nothing like an "accident" when it comes to an etch-a-sketch.

 5. Additionally, there is an RGB mode button that enables random color generation.
-In this mode, hovering over squares applies random RGB colors to the grid.
+In this mode, holding mouse down over squares applies random RGB colors to the grid.

 6. There's a slider for choosing different grid sizes.